afzal09/flix-movie-app/Readme.md

 **Author:** Afzal M
 **Date:** 19 Aug 2023

-Adictzz is a simple Vanilla JavaScript application that leverages the TMDB API to fetch movie data dynamically and displays it in the DOM through advanced DOM manipulation.
+Adictzz is a simple Vanilla JavaScript application that leverages the TMDB API to fetch movie data dynamically and displays it in the DOM through DOM manipulation.
 Developed with a focus on asynchronous JavaScript and DOM manipulation techniques, Adictzz showcases the use of features such as async/await, the Fetch API, and other modern functionalities.

 ## Features